zoot101/snapraid-daily/README.md

 script for the automation of snapraid.

-There are many other scripts out there that essentially do the same thing, and are probably better than this one.
+There are many other scripts out there that essentially do the same thing, and some are probably better than this one.
 However, none of them had exactly the features the author wanted or were more complex than desired.

 This led to this script being created by the author.
-It has worked quite well for the author up to this date, and hopefully prove useful to others.
+It has worked quite well for the author for many years up to this date, and hopefully prove useful to others.

+The broad goal here is to be an all-in-one script to automate the necessary snapraid functions that can be scheduled accordingly.

+# Scope
-All possible scenarios were attempted to be covered.
-It was decided to keep the approach simple, and only to focus on snapraid operations and simple email notifications rather than adding many different features.
+This script is intended to focus just on SnapRAID and simple email notifications, t was decided to keep the approach simple, and only to focus on snapraid operations and simple email notifications rather than adding many different features.

+This is keeping in the traditional unix philosophy of do one thing and do it well.

+# Description

-It is intended to be ran as a scheduled task via cronjob or systemd timers (some examples are provided in the docs - see near the end of this manual entry\), but can also easily be ran manually if need be.
+It is intended to be ran as a scheduled task via cronjob or systemd timers, but can also easily be installed and ran manually if need be.

 If errors are detected, the user is notified by email and the script will exit.
 Note that no attempts are made here to automate the correction of errors automatically, the user will have to intervene in each case if they are detected.

-Before attempting to use this script, one should ensure that snapraid is normally functioning.
+Before attempting to use this script, one should ensure that **SnapRAID** is normally functioning.
 That is one can run the following commands without any error being encountered.
 See the snapraid documentation.